-- What a Google My Business page is
+- What a Google Business Profile is

-- How to set up your page properly
+- How to set yours up properly

-- The latest Google My Business page updates
+- The latest Google Business Profile updates

-Google My Business is a free service for businesses and organizations that helps them manage their online presence on the SERP and Google Maps.
+A Google Business Profile is a free service for businesses and organizations that helps them manage their online presence on the SERP and Google Maps.

-Luckily, it’s relatively easy to set up your GMB page.
+Luckily, it’s relatively easy to set up your GBP page.
 Optimizing it takes a bit more effort, but it’s well worth it – especially now.
 Here, we break down five ways to set up and optimize your page for success.

-If you can, also include interior and exterior photos of your business.
-Exterior photos make it easier for potential customers to find you, while interior photos can be used to showcase your products and team.
+If you can, include interior and exterior photos of your business.
+Exterior photos make it easier for people to find you, while interior photos can be used to showcase your products and team.

 Pro tip: Avoid adding keywords or location information to your business’ name.
 Google doesn’t like this and it could get your listing suspended.
 It’s also not advisable for your website link to go to a Facebook page, which is seen as less trustworthy.

-Proofread your description
+2. Proofread your description

 Here’s another seemingly obvious tip that’s too important to ignore: Your business’ description needs to be proofread.

 Your description can be up to 750 characters long and should be concise, accurate, and provide relevant information to your potential customers.
 Put the most important information in the first sentence or two, as only 250 characters show before the cut.

-Customers who have patronized your business can post their own images to your Google My Business profile.
+Customers who have patronized your business can post their own images to your Google Business Profile.
 (This is similar to Yelp’s photos that diners upload of restaurant dishes and menus.)

-On the flip side, you should be monitoring the images uploaded to your GMB page.
-For example, you’ll want to remove photos that are extremely low quality, posted under the wrong business, or could be offensive.
-Basically, you can (and should) remove any images you don’t want associated with your business.
+On the flip side, you should be monitoring the images uploaded to your GBP.
+For example, you’ll want to remove photos that are extremely low quality, posted under the wrong business, or that could be seen as offensive.

-Yes, you should respond to your reviews — both good and bad.
+Yes, you should respond to your customer reviews — both good and bad.
 Positive reviews can be met with something as simple as “Thank you, we love to hear that!”

 Addressing negative reviews shows that you’re paying attention to what your customers have to say.
 When responding to bad reviews, maintaining professionalism is key.
 Never engage in a fight with customers, use foul language, or respond if you’re fired up about what someone has said.